vlaranjo/Vasconomics_Website/content/post/Inequality_and_Wealth.md

 The first conclusion we can take from the map above is that inequality is focused on Central and South America, as well as, Southern Africa.
 Moreover, the most alarming countries in terms of inequality seem to be South Africa, from the strong red color denoting high inequality; and <abbr title=The cover image is from a condominium in Paraisópolis, a neighborhood in São Paulo>Brazil</abbr>, from its large size and orange color clear in the world map.

 On the other hand, Europe, the old continent, looks like the “greener” area leaded by the Nordic countries (unsurprisingly) and Eastern Europe Countries (probably a bit more surprising).
-Also, it is interesting to note, in these times of Trade War between the USA and China, that China presents a lower level of inequality compared to USA.
+Also, it is interesting to note, in these times of Trade War between the USA and China, that China presents a lower level of inequality compared to the USA.
 As I don’t want to get too much involved in politics, I allow the rest of the conclusions to lay on the readers’ side.

 ### Wealth